 What Is Tenant Screening?

-The Tenant Screening Process: Step-by-Step
+The Tenant Screening Process: Step by Step

 1. Pre-Screening Applicants